-The cutoff time to submit discussion assignments, quizzes, homework and tests is 11:59 PM on Sunday evening for the week's assignments.
+The cutoff time to submit discussion assignments, quizzes, homework and tests is 11:59 PM on Sunday evening for the week's assignments, with the exception of Week 5, which will be a Friday evening (8/8).
 Quizzes and tests have a set time limit.